 2. Meet the bowing deer at Nara Park

 There are many spots in Japan where you can have a wonderful time with animals like the Zao Fox Village and Rabbit Island.
 However, a trip to Nara Park near Osaka will take you among free-roaming deer that like to bow to visitors.
 These animals are regarded as messengers of god and it’s a real honor to walk among them in Japan.
 Once here, visit some of the temples in the area like Kasuga-tasha Shrine, and Yakushiji Temple.

 3. Start your morning in the bamboo forest

 When you find yourself in Kyoto, dedicate at least one morning to take a stroll in the Arashiyama Bamboo Grove.
-The sunlight moves between the tall bamboo trees and makes the experience as a perfect way to start a day of exploring the region.
+The sunlight moves between the tall bamboo trees and makes the experience a perfect way to start a day of exploring the region.
 The area is covered with enchanting sounds of bamboo leaves and stalks swaying in the wind.
 This brisk stroll is also a great way to warm up for the day ahead and stay fit.

 4. Experience the authentic Zen garden

 Japanese Zen gardens are some of the most famous landscaping practice which has taken over the world.
 So, once you come here make sure to visit an authentic one and feel the peacefulness and tranquility they offer.
 Shukkei-en Garden in Hiroshima dates back to the 17th century and is full of bridges taking you over various sceneries and to the small bamboo forest.
 Every section of the garden is dedicated to a different part of the country making this garden a miniature version of Japan.